 Students practice portrait photos on Associate Professor Bill Dooley in his Woods Hall studio.

-Associate Professor Chris Jordan and students load photographic equipment into the car before their trip to their home base in Wilcox County, Ala.
+Associate Professor Christopher Jordan and students load photographic equipment into the car before their trip to their home base in Wilcox County, Ala.

 Black Belt Artist Project members are ready to roll.
-From left to right is: Gordon MacNeil, Maddy O’Connor, Sam MacDonald, Aleiah Briggs, Kasandra Boor, and Chris Jordan.
+From left to right is: Gordon MacNeil, Maddy O’Connor, Sam MacDonald, Aleiah Briggs, Kasandra Boor, and Christopher Jordan.
 Not pictured, Sarah Cheshire.

-Black Belt Artist Project members practice interviewing Daniel Warren in Camden, Ala. (left-right) Sam MacDonald, Aleiah Briggs, Maddy O’Connor, Kasandra Boor, and Chris Jordan.
+Black Belt Artist Project members practice interviewing Daniel Warren in Camden, Ala. (left-right) Sam MacDonald, Aleiah Briggs, Maddy O’Connor, Kasandra Boor, and Christopher Jordan.
 Photo by: Gordon MacNeil.